mingwei1744/ICT2202-Audio-Recovery-Key/README.md

 ## 👨‍💻 Running the program

-### Run the music generator program start generating a key for a specific user
+### Run the music generator program to start generating a key for a specific user
 `cd music_generator` <br />
 `python3 music_generator.py`